wso2/docs-is/en/docs/learn/forced-password-reset.md

     will see a new email with a password reset request.
 6. Follow the link provided in the email to reset the password.
-You can now log in to the [user portal](https://localhost:9443/user-portal) successfully as Tom using the new password.
+You can now log in to the [user portal](https://localhost:9443/user-portal) successfully asAlexusing the new password.

 ## Password Reset via OTP